 Understanding the Penile Frenulum and Frenuloplasty

-The frenulum is the small, sensitive band of skin on the underside of your penis that connects the head (glans) to the inner foreskin.
-Think of it as a natural 'anchor' that helps the foreskin move smoothly during erection and sexual activity.
+The frenulum is a small, sensitive band of skin on the underside of the penis.
+It connects the head (glans) to the inner foreskin, acting as a natural anchor that allows the foreskin to move smoothly during erection and sexual activity.

-For most men, the frenulum causes no problems whatsoever — and when it does, the solution is usually straightforward.
-A tight or short frenulum (called frenulum breve) is a common anatomical variation, not a disease or abnormality.
-It simply means this tissue didn't develop with quite enough elasticity, and that's something we can correct with a minor procedure that takes about 20 minutes.
+For most men, the frenulum causes no problems.
+When it does, the fix is usually straightforward.
+A tight or short frenulum (called frenulum breve) is a common anatomical variation — not a disease or abnormality.
+It simply means the tissue lacks enough elasticity, which we can correct with a minor procedure taking about 20 minutes.

 The frenulum: Normal Anatomy and Prevalence of frenulum breve